The Interpreter's Café

 Picture

 Healthy snacks are important when working long hours.
-If you crave something salty chose olives, nuts, rice cakes, carrots, or celery with cream cheese or nut butter, sliced veggies, or baked chips.
-If you crave sweet have fresh fruit, smoothies, dark chocolate, whole-flour cookies, dried fruit like raisins, naturally dried coconut, whole wheat crackers with nut butter like nutella, or oatmeal with cinnamon.
+If you crave something salty try olives, nuts, rice cakes, carrots, or celery with cream cheese or nut butter, sliced veggies, or baked chips.
+If you crave sweet try fresh fruit, smoothies, dark chocolate, whole-flour cookies, dried fruit like raisins, naturally dried coconut, whole wheat crackers with nut butter or nutella, or a bowl of hot oatmeal with cinnamon.

 Picture